Irys-xyz/validator/README.md

 ## Prerequisites
 A system with the following installed:
-NodeJS LTS (v16) or higher
 Docker
 Docker-Compose
-Rust
-WASM pack
-pm2 as a global module (npm i -g pm2)
-If you are on a debian based system (reccomended Ubuntu 20.04 LTS), you can use the following script to automate the installation process: https://gist.github.com/JesseTheRobot/e2b8192012a8dffdf1ae80080442c36b

 ### Arweave Wallet
 if you have already created a wallet, skip this section.